amir047123/amir047123/README.md

 - Developed comprehensive project plans, managed cross-functional teams, and ensured effective communication with stakeholders.
 - Tracked project milestones and timelines, and evaluated project performance for continuous improvement.

-### Project Manager at RENIX Lab Ltd, Narayanganj, BD (2023 - 2024)

-- Collaborated with the team to contribute to the development of web solutions.
-- Sought guidance from senior developers to address challenging problems.
-- Conducted unit testing to maintain code quality and resolve bugs.
-- Adapted to evolving project requirements and technological changes.

 ### Junior Developer at LSKIT, Khulna, BD (2021)